-NHS staff showing coronavirus symptoms, who otherwise would need to self-isolate, are to be tested ‘as a matter of urgency’, a letter sent to NHS bosses has said.
+NHS staff symptomatic for coronavirus, who otherwise would need to self-isolate, are to be tested ‘as a matter of urgency’, a letter sent to NHS bosses has said.

 The letter from NHS England and NHS Improvement warned the health service will come under ‘intense pressure’ during the worsening coronavirus outbreak.
 As of Monday, there 1,543 cases and 55 people have died of the virus in the UK.